apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

 network.host: 0.0.0.0
 thread_pool.bulk.queue_size: 1000
 ```
-See ElasticSearch Official documents to understand how to deploy cluster.
+See ElasticSearch Official documents to understand how to deploy cluster(Recommend).

 - Start Elasticsearch

 ### Deploy collector servers
-1. Run `tar -xvf skywalking-dist.tar.gz`
-2. Config collector in cluster mode.

-Cluster mode depends on Zookeeper register and application discovery capabilities.
-So, you just need to adjust the IP config items in `config/application.yml`.
-Change IP and port configs of naming, remote, agent_gRPC, agent_jetty and ui,
-replace them to the real ip or hostname which you want to use for cluster.
+There are five types of connection for collector cluster.
+1. Agent to collectors by using HTTP, named as `naming`.
+1. Agent to collectors by using gRPC, named as `agent_gRPC`.
+1. Collector to collector by using gRPC, named as `remote`.
+1. UI to collector by using HTTP, named as `ui`.
+Don't need to change in most cases.
+1. Optional connection: Agent to collector by using HTTP, named as `agent_jetty`.

+The following segment of `application.yml` shows you the detail of each settings.

 - `config/application.yml`
 ```